Description

 Leaves: Glossy green, lance-shaped leaflets.

-Stems: This vine produces roots where it touches the soil.
-It needs to be tied when used as a vine because it has no tendrils, aerial rootlets, or thorns to assist climbing.
+This plant will need to be tied to a trellis when used as a vine because it has no tendrils,

 Roots: Taproot.

-Wildlife: Attracts bees.
+Wildlife: The flowers attract bees.

 Toxic / Danger: No.